An arrow icon

 back to all posts

-The roots of Clare - your AI-based mental health voice bot
+The roots of Clare - your AI-based mental health therapist

 Clare reaches out to you and speaks to you, shares information on psychological topics and ideally links your personal experiences with supportive answers or questions to reflect and explore yourself.
 Clare creates a safe space for you to say things out loud, maybe for the first time; things you may be ashamed of or insecure about.